escobytekeyboards/vial-qmk/keyboards/escobytekeyboards/palette/readme.md

 ## Bootloader

-Enter the bootloader 2 ways:
+Enter the bootloader in 2 ways:

 * **Physical reset button**: Hold the 'BOOT' button down while plugging in the device.
 Note: the switches and switchplate must first be removed to access the button on the RP2040 MCU.
 * **Keycode in layout**: Press the key mapped to `QK_BOOT` if it is available.
 (Not mapped by default)